Alternative Pathway for Individuals

 NZ$1,380 (including GST) per Core + Strand application

 NZ$690 (including GST) per Strand only application

-Currently we are only accepting payment by credit card.
-Please note, you will receive an invoice for your records.
-No further payment is required on this invoice.
+Currently, we are only accepting payment by credit card.
+Please note, you may request an invoice for your records.
+No further payment would be required on this invoice.